 2. BASIC LASER THEORY: Optical resonators, longitudinal modes, transverse modes, lasing threshold, concept of photon lifetime, rate equation, direct modulation.

-3. OPTICS AND E&M: Maxwell’s equations, boundary conditions, dielectric waveguides, optical fibers, Gaussian beam propagation, basic lens formula, ABCD matrices, diffraction theory.
+3. E&M: Maxwell’s equations, boundary conditions, dielectric waveguides, optical fibers, interference and diffraction theory.

-NOTE: The following courses may not be used to fulfill the prelim breadth requirement if you take the optoelectornics prelim: EECS 117, 118, 119, 232, 233, 236A.
+NOTE: The following courses may not be used to fulfill the prelim breadth requirement if you take the optoelectornics prelim: EECS 117, 118/218A, 119, 232, 233, 236A.